Select Page

 Who do such laws and regulations apply to?

-The VASP Act in the Cayman Islands encompasses all entities that are either currently engaged in or have the intention to provide virtual asset services.
+The VASP Act in the Cayman Islands applies to all entities that are either currently engaged in, or have the intention to provide, virtual asset services.
 These services, as defined under the VASP Act, covers a range of activities, including the issuance of virtual assets and the provision of various services related to virtual assets.
-These services comprise the exchange between virtual assets and fiat currencies, exchange between different forms of convertible and non convertible virtual assets, transfer of virtual assets, virtual asset custody services, and participation in or provision of financial services linked to virtual asset issuance or sale.
+These include the exchange between virtual assets and fiat currencies, exchange between different forms of convertible and non convertible virtual assets, transfer of virtual assets, virtual asset custody services, and participation in or provision of financial services linked to virtual asset issuance or sale.
 The definition ensures that it covers a wide range of entities, including issuers of virtual assets, virtual asset custodians, virtual asset trading platforms, and those offering financial services related to the sale of virtual assets, such as virtual asset dealers and intermediaries to the extent they come under the scope of definition under virtual asset services.
-The VASP Act provides a framework for the conduct of virtual asset business in the Islands, the registration and licensing of persons providing virtual asset services and for incidental and connected purposes.
+The VASP Act provides a framework for the conduct of virtual asset business in the Cayman Islands, the registration and licensing of persons providing virtual asset services and for incidental and connected purposes.

 When assessing whether a particular activity qualifies as a virtual asset service in the Cayman Islands, it is crucial to analyse the nature of the service and its practical function.
 For instance, engaging in activities related to non-fungible tokens or virtual service tokens, even if not explicitly named as such, may still be categorised as virtual asset services if these tokens are intended for payment or investment purposes in practice.
 The determination of whether an activity falls under the definition of a virtual asset service should be made on a case-by-case basis, emphasising the practical implications and functions of the services provided, rather than relying solely on specific terminology.